danthorpe/ValueCoding/README.md

 # ValueCoding

+**Please note that _ValueCoding_ is marked as deprecated, as it has been rendered obsolete by Apple introducing the `Codable` protocol with Swift 4.0.
+The project has been mothballed, and will no longer be maintained.**

 ValueCoding is a simple pair of protocols to support the coding of Swift value types.

 It works by allowing a value type, which must conform to `ValueCoding` to define via a typealias its *coder*.
 The coder is another type which implements the `CoderType` protocol.
 This type will typically be an `NSObject` which implements `NSCoding` and is an adaptor which is responsible for encoding and decoding the properties of the value.